HanJingJiang/SAEROF/README.md

 3.Rotation forest.py:Sparse auto-encoder algorithm
 4.Rof.py:predict potential indications for drugs

-All files of Dataset and Code should be stored in the same folder to run GIPAE.
+All files of Dataset and Code should be stored in the same folder to run SAEROF.